hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 ssh eCommonsID@o2.hms.harvard.edu
 ```

 The first command we will type on the command prompt will be to **start an "interactive session" on O2**.
-This will take us off of the login node and on to a compute node. *We talked about this in-class during the lecture on HPC and O2.
-For more detail, and to refresh your memory we have the [slides linked here]()*
+This will take us off of the login node and put us on to a compute node. *We talked about this in-class during the lecture on HPC and O2.
+For more detail, and to refresh your memory we have the [slides linked here](https://github.com/mistrm82/Intro-to-Unix-QMB/blob/master/slides/HPC_intro_O2_Oct2023_BMI713.pdf)*

 ```bash
 $ srun -p interactive --pty --mem 8G -t 0-12:00 /bin/bash